-We've all been down in the dumps or felt the winter blues at some point, let's face it.
+I’ve been down in the dumps.
+We all have.
 If there’s one thing you need to know about being deep in the emotional trenches, it’s that you always have the power to get out.
 You just gotta do it!
 Here are some things that will help:

 #1) Cook something while listening to your favorite album

 Music and cooking force you to stop thinking about everything else in the world so you will focus only on happening on the stereo and in the pot.
 I love jamming to Melissa Etheridge and/or Alanis when I’m pissed.
 But you can never go wrong with a good Motown playlist—trust me on that one.

 F*ck it.
 It’s all about forgetting whatever is bothering you.
 Making a mimosa and kicking your feet up on the couch basically tells your anxiety to take a back seat.
 Sometimes slothfulness can be your best friend.
 In this case, it is.

 #3) Open all the windows and let the light in.